isabella232/hydrogen-1/packages/hydrogen/src/framework/docs/sessions.md

 ## Sessions within API routes

-API Rotues are the primary spot where you should update session data.
+API Routes are the primary spot where you should update session data.
 API routes are passed a session object for interacting with the session.
 This session object has the following keys:

 | Key       | Description                                                  |
 | --------- | ------------------------------------------------------------ |